informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 This definition is essential for describing the protocol.
 When you read somebody else's protocol, it is one of the key parts to look at.

-If we go back to the Solidity code, it looks like follows:
+If we go back to the Solidity code, it looks as follows:

 ```Solidity
     // in Solidity